 Foreign policy and defense

-Based on geographical map from Digopaul, North Macedonia is a nation in Southern Europe.
+North Macedonia is a nation in Southern Europe.
 Its capital city is Skopje.
 Ever since independence from the former Yugoslav Republic of Macedonia, the main foreign policy goal has been membership of the EU and NATO defense alliance.
 After the change of name to Northern Macedonia, the NATO membership became a reality in March 2020, and the country has embarked on the long road towards EU membership.

 Greece has long put a stop to Macedonia’s quest for EU and NATO membership.
 The reason was the country name, which according to the Greeks itself constituted a provocation.
 The contradictions go back to the time before the First World War, when historic Macedonia was shared between Greece and Serbia.
 After the war, the Slavic part of Macedonia was part of the new state formation which eventually became known as Yugoslavia.